remaerd/Keys/README.md

 	print(decryptedData) // "Hello World!"
 ```

-`Keys` is a data encryption framework for iOS / OS X。It's simplifies the most difficult parts of CommonCrypto, so you don't have to deal with those head stretching interfaces by your own.
+`Keys` is a data encryption framework for iOS / OS X. It's simplifies the most difficult parts of CommonCrypto, so you don't have to deal with those head stretching interfaces on your own.

 `Keys` is design to work with **Best practice encryption only**.
-If you are not familar with Master Key encryption and Public Key cncryption, Please read the following materials to learn about how iMessage and 1Password encrypt your data.
+If you are not familiar with Master Key encryption and Public Key cncryption, Please read the following materials to learn about how iMessage and 1Password protect your data.

 - 1Password https://support.1password.com/opvault-design/
 - iMessage https://www.apple.com/business/docs/iOS_Security_Guide.pdf

 ## Three type of Keys

 There're three kind of keys in the framwork.
-You can use them according to what you are encrypting.
+Use them according to what you are encrypting.

 - **Symmetric Key** for encrypting / decrypting local data saving in the same device
 - **Asymmetric Keys** for encrypting  / decrypting data need to be transfers between devices or servers.